NSS-Maps/NSS-Maps.github.io/README.md

-### This is a repository for hosting maps created by students in Data Science and Data Analytics cohorts at Nashville SOftware School
+### This is a repository for hosting maps created by students in Data Science and Data Analytics cohorts at Nashville Software School